kushvanth7/Weather-Cat/readme.md

 # Features

 - **Air Quality Index Prediction:** Weather Cat can also provide real-time air quality index (AQI) predictions for your location, helping you make informed decisions about outdoor activities.
-- **Weather Forecasting:** Weather Cat uses real-time data to provide accurate weather forecasting for your location, including temperature, wind speed, humidity, and more.
-You can even ask for a forecast for a specific day in the future!
+- **Weather Forecasting:** Weather Cat uses real-time data to accurately forecast your location, including temperature, wind speed, humidity, and more.
+You can even ask for a forecast for a specific day!
 - **Event Planning:** Planning an event can be a hassle, but not with Weather Cat!
 Simply tell the bot what kind of event you're planning, and it will help you with suggestions for venues, activities, and more.
 - **Cat GPT Integration:** Feeling lonely or just want someone to talk to?
 Weather Cat is always ready to chat with you.
 Its Chat GPT integration allows you to have fun, engaging conversations on any topic you want.
 - **Chat GPT Integration:** Feeling lonely or just want someone to talk to?
 Weather Cat is always ready to chat with you.
 Its Chat GPT integration allows you to have fun, engaging conversations on any topic you want.